sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 In a minor key, three pre-dominant chords are available for harmonizing a soprano \#6 - \#7 - \#8 close: IV, II</sup>6</sup, and II; these chords carry the same qualities as in a major key.

+### Extending the Cadential Predominant
+The pre-dominant function can be enlarged to include two beats, and on occation, three beats.
+A pre-dominant chord can appear in double statement; two different pre-dominant chords can be paired; or a pre-dominant chord in double statement can be preceded or followed by a different pre-dominant chord.